Last Updated on

 - And more

 While I can relate to multiple symptoms on that list, there is one symptom on that list that has been plaguing me for over a year – insomnia.
 Many nights I have trouble falling asleep.
 But even if I’m able to fall asleep quickly, I tend to jolt awake at 3 or 4 am and am unable to fall back asleep for a couple of hours.
+(I’m able to keep track of my sleep with my Fitbit Charge HR; it’s amazing at how technology can help you keep track of your health.)

 It’s a viscous cycle that I have been struggling to break.
 If something as simple as correcting a magnesium deficiency could help me sleep better, I wanted to give it a try.